orcfax/docs/docs/orcfax-solution/roadmap.md

 Orcfax will release its long-anticipated CNT feeds alongside the rollout of the upgraded v1 protocol.
-These feeds will provide more accurate and responsive values for Cardano native assets by harnessing the combined value of the ecosystem’s DEX liquidity pools and the introduction of an aggregated virtual liquidity pool per CNT feed.
+These feeds will provide more accurate and responsive values for Cardano native assets by harnessing the combined value of the ecosystem's DEX liquidity pools and the introduction of an aggregated virtual liquidity pool per CNT feed.

 #### Oracle cost reduction